Public sector: Infrastructure

 Infrastructure includes areas that support both the public's members and the public sector itself.
 Streets and highways are used both by those who work for the public sector and also by the citizenry.
 The former, who are public employees, are also part of the citizenry.

 Public roads, bridges, tunnels, water supply, sewers, electrical grids and telecommunications networks are among the public infrastructure.

 Public sector staff

 Rates of pay for public sector staff may be negotiated by employers and their staff or staff representatives such as trade unions.
 In some cases, for example in the United Kingdom, a pay review body is charged with making independent recommendations on rates of pay for groups of public sector staff.

 By country

 France

 As of 2017, France had 5.6 million civil servants, amounting to 20% of all jobs in France.
 They are subdivided into three types: the State civil service (Fonction publique d'État, FPE) includes teachers and soldiers, and employs 44% of the workforce.
 The local civil service (Fonction publique territoriale; FPT) is made up of employees of town halls and regional councils: 25% of the workforce.
 The hospital civil service (Fonction publique hospitalière, FPH) consists of doctors and nurses and is 21% of the workforce.

+United Kingdom

+The Immigration Act 2016 states that staff in public facing roles within the public sector must be sufficiently fluent in the English language (or the Welsh language, in Wales) to ensure that they can communicate effectively with people accessing public services.
+A Code of Practice on this requirement was issued in 2016 after the legislation was passed.